isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-launch-editor.md

     <details>

-    <summary> On-premise </summary>
+    <summary> On-premise Software</summary>

-    If you're using AEM Guides On-premise (4.2.1 and later), click the **Close** button on the right to go back to your current file path in the Assets UI.
+    If you're using AEM Guides On-premise Software (4.2.1 and later), click the **Close** button on the right to go back to your current file path in the Assets UI.

     </details>